ansuzgs/lua_learn/README.md

 As I am trying to learn Lua, I decided to ask ChatGPT for a roadmap and some materials.
 My plan is to follow ChatGPT approach and see how much Lua we can learn in 3 months :rocket:

-As I am also following the "Retos de programacion" from @MoureDev, the idea is to do the exercises in Lua to practise.
+At the same time, I am also following the "Retos de programacion" from @MoureDev, so the idea is to do the exercises in Lua to get some practise.

 ![Lua](https://img.shields.io/badge/lua-%232C2D72.svg?style=for-the-badge&logo=lua&logoColor=white)